emadero/ola-project-2025/README.md

 - **Week 3**: Advanced methods (primal-dual)
 - **Week 4**: Integration, testing, and presentation

-### Shared Standards
-- All code must follow the base class interfaces
-- Use type hints for all function signatures
-- Document all classes and methods
-- Write unit tests for core functionality
-- Use consistent naming conventions

 ### Communication
 - Weekly sync meetings to ensure compatibility